My shopping habbits have with out a doubt changed.

 I don’t spend as much as I used to.
 I have way too much clothes and I’m lazy to wear them.
 Lately, I’ve been concentrating on buying pieces that I need that complete my wardrobe.
 I haven’t been shopping for a week or two… Well I’m on a shopping ban till June 19th.

 Before, I would spend on a lot of things that I don’t need.
-Since I am poor right now, I just buy things that I can wear again.posted over 5 years ago
+Since I am poor right now, I just buy things that I can wear again.posted about 6 years ago

 I’ve had to cut down, but to be honest I was trying to anyway so it’s probably a good thing.
 I still shop, but like others have said I think longer and harder and buy less ‘disposable’ stuff.
 It’s coincided with me really figuring out what I want from my clothes and my style, so it’s been quite good fun reworking old pieces and remembering why I loved them to begin with.